bigkahuna443/SkinModHelper/docs/guide/README.md

    replace it with the color you want for that dash count.

-`let your skin appear in Mod-Options`
+let your skin appear in Mod-Options
 -----------------------------------
 If your skin type is "Player Skin", Then We need to use some more content to let it get there:
 ```
   Player_List: true    # Affects the "Player Skin" option
   Silhouette_List: true    # Affects the "Silhouette Skin" option
 ```
-If your skin type is "non-Player Skin", Then when you set [OtherSprite_ExPath] after, them will appear in "Extra Settings" list
+If your skin type is "non-Player Skin", Then when you set "[OtherSprite_ExPath]" after, them will appear in "Extra Settings" list

 hashSeed